 - Captain America: The First Avenger introduces us to the Tesseract Cube, the "Jewel of Odin's treasure room".
 Though most people who encounter it think of it as divine or mystical, the Red Skull merely thinks of it as highly advanced science which only his genius can fully unlock.
 When some other Nazi officers derisively refer to his inventions as magic, he even quotes a kind of proto-version of Clarke's Third Law (albeit a much more condescending version than Clarke would have used): "Great power has always baffled primitive men."

 - This is a plot point in Thor.
 Jane Foster, rather than being a paramedic as in the original comics, is an astrophysicist.
 Thor, on the other hand, comes from Asgard, which seems to be a place of great magic... but as he points out to Jane, "Your ancestors called it magic... but you call it science.
 I come from a land where they are one and the same", which can be seen in the "tech" Asgard uses.
-The Destroyer is indistinguishable from any old super-science giant robot with a death ray, and if you took the operational end of the Rainbow Bridge and dropped it in a science-fiction movie, people wouldn't blink twice and simply consider it a teleporter or stargate.
+The Destroyer is indistinguishable from any old super-science giant robot with a death ray, and if you took the operational end of the Rainbow Bridge and dropped it in a science-fiction movie, people wouldn't blink twice and would simply consider it a teleporter or stargate.

 - In The Avengers said Destroyer is reverse-engineered into energy weapons and a Bifrost-like portal is built using real physics principles.